allyn1982/be224b/README.md

 ### Running the program
 - Step 1
-Run the imports and functions section in the script. - Line 7 to line 176
+Run the imports and functions section in the script
+    - Line 7 to line 176

 - Step 2
 Run the block of code related to reading in images and volume data and removing NAN